Help! My Horse has Gastric Ulcer Symptoms. What to do?

 Horses are evolutionarily continuous eaters, and their stomachs are designed for this and are prepared to continuously consume small amounts of roughage.
 For this reason, gastric acid (HCl) is permanently produced so that the digestion process does not come to a halt.

-This is a big difference to the natural gastric acid buffer bicarbonate.
-This is found in the horse's saliva, which is secreted just during the chewing process.
+The natural gastric acid buffer is bicarbonate.
+This is found in the horse’s saliva, which is secreted just during the chewing process.
 In the wild, where constant grazing was guaranteed, horses produced enough saliva so that bicarbonate and stomach acid were naturally in balance.

 Veterinarians often say that stress-related overproduction of gastric acid is the main cause for a gastric ulcer.
 Gastric acid per se is not a bad thing.
 The horse's stomach is dependent on gastric acid because it plays an important role in digestion.
 On the one hand, it moistens the food pulp and prepares the food for further digestion, and on the other hand, it also kills bacteria in the feed.